ramber2000/mygit/readme.txt

 Git tracks changes of files>

-this is branch files dev
+creat a new branch is quick & simple